-This could be because the floor provides the firm type of surface you might need to experience sleeping comfort and spine alignment.
-But this is dependent on the type of mattress you hit on the floor and your sleeping posture.
+This could be because the floor provides the firm type of surface you might need to experience sleeping comfort and spine alignment, this is true especially if you're overweight.
+But this is dependent on the type of mattress you use and your sleeping posture.
 For example, using oriental furniture Tatami mats (Japanese-origins) or a roll-up Thai mat works fine for many, and costs around $200+.

 To Sleep or Not to Sleep on the Floor?